 Collaborative process with advanced dance artists and creative, design, and technical practitioners from varied disciplines that culminates in a devised performance for the general public; emphasis on sharing and investigating ideas, artistic intent, personal vision, and practical application.
 Same as DANC:5550, DPA:5550.

 Specialized study in one aspect or theory of acting.
-Requirements: admission to M.F.A. program.
+Requirements: admission to M.F.A. acting program.

 Preprofessional training in stage direction; the art and craft of directing; research, practical experience; development of new pieces; approaches to a variety of theatrical materials through concept, type, style.
 Requirements: admission to M.F.A. program.

 Representative plays from the Classical to the Romantic periods—in historical context of their original productions, contemporary production potential.
-Requirements: theatre arts M.F.A. enrollment.
+Requirements: admission to M.F.A. theatre arts program.

 Questions of dramatic form and content examined in-depth through close readings of modern plays.

 Practice and techniques of stage management.
-Requirements: graduate stage management major.
+Requirements: admission to M.F.A. stage management program.

 Create a special project under the mentorship of a faculty member; projects may include performing in a main stage production, writing, directing, or designing a play performed in the department, developing a research project that intersects production.

 Development of works by Iowa Playwrights Workshop members.
-Requirements: playwriting or dramaturgy M.F.A. enrollment.
+Requirements: admission to M.F.A. playwriting or dramaturgy program.